dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Downstream/Downstream_pipelines.rst

 Somatic
 +++++++

-Somatic pipelines (both SV/CNV and SNV) are currently under development by the CGAP Bioinformatics Team.
+Somatic pipelines focus on discovery of variants in a tumor sample or between matched tumor-normal samples in somatic cells.

+Currently under development.